nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 ![Users](images/1.png)

 2. Click on the non federated user name to view the details.
-(The non federated user name is basically your email address what was used during the trial signup.)
+(The non federated user name should be your email address -without any prefix- what was used during the trial signup.)

 ![User](images/14.png)